 How Should I Deal with Bumps and Bruises After Restylane?

 Always be careful with injections around the eyes

 Injections around the eyes should always be done by someone with extensive injection experience.
 However, even with experienced injectors, you may get a bump or lump.
 This may be due to the injected material, a reaction to the material, a bruise, or just swelling.

 If the area does not smooth out over a few weeks, then it may be necessary to inject the area with a special medication (hyaluronidase) which will help dissolve the product.
 The hyaluronidase breaks apart the hyaluronic acid which is found in Restylane and Juvederm products.

 Good luck and hopefully you will have a nice trip abroad.

 Restylane and Bruising

 J.J. - I'm sorry that you are experiencing bruising and bumps to your treatment area.
 I am sure it is causing distress.
 First, please know that it is normal to experience some bruising and swelling after a Restylane or dermal-filler treatment.
-In some cases of over-correction or asymmetry, a product called "Wydase" can be used to soften and even remove some of the product.
+Even experienced practitioners will see lumps or bumps after injection.
+In some cases of over-correction, asymmetry, or undesirable bumps, a product called Wydase (a Hyaluronidase enzyme) can be used to soften and encourage breakdown of the injected filler.
 Ask your treating physician about this option.

-If you are planning for a special event, schedule your appointment approximatley 10 to 14 days prior, to ensure that you are looking your best.
+If you are planning for a special event, schedule your appointment approximately 10 to 14 days prior, to ensure that you are looking your best.